 PurifyCSS cleans up unused CSS rules out of your stylesheet.
 You can use this to trim down stylesheet sizes of large frameworks such as Bootstrap and Foundation by up to 40%.
 PurifyCSS is available as a Grunt and Gulp plugin.

 The name has said it all.
-This WordPress plugin will turn titles as well as the headings within the content into proper capitalization upon saving or publishing the post and page.
-I find this plugin useful for websites with multiple authors to retain consistency for their website’s content.
+This WordPress plugin will turn titles as well as headings within the content into proper capitalization upon saving or publishing the post and page.
+I find this plugin useful for websites with multiple authors to retain consistency in their website’s content.

 This plugin allows user to install and automatically update WordPress plugins hosted in GitHub.
 Despite the name, the plugin also supports Bitbucket and GitLab, including one in a private repository.
 It’s a useful plugin for developers who develop and distribute their plugins or themes exclusively only for their clients.